invainn/cpe400-networking-project/README.md

 * AUTHORS: Aaron Mcanerney, Nikkolas Irwin, and Anthony Bennett

 * DESCRIPTION: Simulates a mesh network where nodes and links may fail.
 Nodes and links may fail intermittently.
 As an input to the simulation, each node and link will have a certain probability to fail.
 When such failure occurs, the network adapts and re-routes to avoid the faulty link/node(s).
-This program accomplishes the simulation by using Dijkstra's algorithm to solve the All Pairs Shortest Path problem by varying the source node among all nodes in the graph (except node 1 the source node, and node 18 the destination node) and recovering the path itself, not just the cost of the path.
+This program accomplishes the simulation by using Dijkstra's algorithm to solve the All Pairs Shortest Path problem by varying the source node among all nodes in the graph (except node 1 the source node) and recovering the path itself, not just the cost of the path.

 * GETTING STARTED:
 1. Download and install Python 3.7.1 or greater